sorilee/sorilee.github.io/_posts/notes/2020-06-07-entailment-relations.md

 In general, logicians speak of soundness when a syntactic entailment relation implies a semantic entailment relation, and of completeness for the converse.

-Propositional resolution, the subject of our discussions today, gives rise to another entailment relation of syntactic nature for propositional logic.
+Propositional resolution gives rise to another entailment relation of syntactic nature for propositional logic.
 A natural question thence to ask is whether it is also sound and complete with respect to the standard semantics, and it will turn out to be so.